bl0nd/chive/README.md

 we do provide targets, the variants will be created only for those targets.
 Also, note that order doesn't matter when listing out targets and variants.

 So far, we've only added **empty variants**.
-But we can use `STDIN` to add more useful variants, right?
-Well, yes and no. Unfortunately, when multiple variants become involved, things start to break down:

-* Variants are often multi-line, so we can't distinguish between them as easily as we could target paths.

-* Providing a cookie-cutter variant often doesn't make any sense, especially when multiple targets are involved.
+But we can use `STDIN` to add **full variants**, right?
+Well, yes and no. Unfortunately, when multiple variants become involved, things start to break down because 1) variants are often multi-line, so we can't distinguish between them as easily as we could target paths; and 2) providing a cookie-cutter variant often doesn't make any sense, especially when multiple targets are involved.

 Thus, the approach I suggest is as follows:

-* If you are adding or configuring an individual variant, use the `STDIN` approach just like before:
+* When possible, create full variants or modify empty ones using `STDIN`:

   ```console
   $ chive